• Skip to primary navigation

 This veg-tan only tannery the most information — of the major American leather brands — on their website and YouTube channel.
 The statement below is found on their website.
 (Emphasis ours.)

 “Our Heavy Native Steer hides come from the major U.S. beef packing houses, where the cattle are processed under strict USDA supervision in the most humane way possible.
 While we respect the views of those opposed to the harvesting of animals for food, the current state of humanity includes protein in its diet.
 The hide taken from the cattle is the wrapper, an item that has no value if not processed into leather.
-Like a shipping box, it would be sent to the landfill if not for the tanning industry converting the hide into one of the mankind’s oldest and most widely used fabrics.
+Like a shipping box, it would be sent to the landfill if not for the tanning industry, converting the hide into one of mankind’s oldest and most widely used fabrics.
 Since the hide accounts for only 5% of the value of the steer, it has essentially no effect on the number of cattle raised for beef.
 The price of hides has both doubled and halved over the years, with no change in the number of cattle grown or the supply of hides.
 This is why hides are termed a byproduct of the meat industry.”

 In the YouTube video above explaining their tanning process, the company explains how the hides are selected.
 They state that about 30% of cattle that are raised for food have their hides made into leather.
 The hides are removed at the packing plant and sort for gender, weight, and branding.
 Hermann Oak use only heavier, non-branded male steer hides.